-We are providing these proxy materials in connection with the solicitation by the Board of Directors of Fluent, Inc. (the "Board") of proxies to be voted at our 2019 Annual Meeting of Stockholders (the "Meeting") and at any and all postponements or adjournments thereof.
-The Meeting will be held on Wednesday, June 5, 2019, at 11:00 a.m., Eastern Time, at 300 Vesey Street, 9th Floor, New York, New York 10282.
-For directions to the Meeting, please contact the Corporate Secretary at (646) 669-7272.
-This proxy statement and the enclosed form of proxy are first being sent to stockholders on or about April 30, 2019.
+We are providing these proxy materials in connection with the solicitation by the Board of Directors of Fluent, Inc. (the "Board") of proxies to be voted at our 2020 Annual Meeting of Stockholders (the "Meeting") and at any and all postponements or adjournments thereof.
+The Meeting will be held on Wednesday, June 3, 2020, at 11:00 a.m., Eastern Time.
+The Meeting will be held virtually via live webcast, which you may attend by visiting www.virtualshareholdermeeting.com/FLNT2020.
+This proxy statement and the enclosed form of proxy are first being sent to stockholders on or about April 30, 2020.
 In this proxy statement, Fluent, Inc. is referred to as "Fluent," the "Company," "we," "our," or "us."